 - 1. Name, address and telephone number or other means of contacting the person alleging discrimination. - 2.
-Location and name of the organization or office accused of discriminatory practices.

-- 3. Nature of the incident, action, or the aspect of program administration that led the individual to allege discrimination. - 4.
+Location and name of the organization or office accused of discriminatory practices. - 3.
+Nature of the incident, action, or the aspect of program administration that led the individual to allege discrimination. - 4.
 Date on which the discriminatory actions occurred. - 5.
 Reason(s) for the alleged discrimination (race, color, national origin, sex, religion, age, disability, or political belief). - 6.
-Name, full address and telephone number of persons who may have knowledge of the alleged discriminatory act. - 7.
-Any other relevant information. - 8.
+Name, full address and telephone number of persons who may have knowledge of the alleged discriminatory act.

+- 7. Any other relevant information. - 8.
 Signature of the person making the complaint and date of complaint.

-If the complaint it filed on someone else's behalf, also provide the name of the person on whose behalf the complaint is being filed.
+If the complaint is filed on someone else's behalf, also provide the name of the person on whose behalf the complaint is being filed.

-The complaint may be mailed or faxed to Office of Civil Rights (OCR) office: or email the complaint to OCRComplaint@hhs.gov.
+The complaint may be emailed to the Office of Civil Rights (OCR) to OCRComplaint@hhs.gov.